tuvo1106/aws-primer/certified_cloud_practitioner.md

 - **Organizations** allow you to centrally manage billing, control access, compliance, security, and share resources
 - **Root Account User** is a single sign-in identity that has complete access to all AWS services and resources in an account.
 Each account has a Root Account User
-- **Organization Units** are a group of AWS accounts within an organization which can also contain other organizational units - creating a hierachy
+- **Organization Units** are a group of AWS accounts within an organization which can also contain other organizational units - creating a hierarchy
-- **Service Control Policies** give central control over the alloed permissions for all accounts in your organization, helping to ensure your accounts stay within your organization's guidelines
+- **Service Control Policies** give central control over the allowed permissions for all accounts in your organization, helping to ensure your accounts stay within your organization's guidelines

 ---